coding-glith/leetcode/dynamic_programming/maximum_subarray.md

 > If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

-The idea here is that maxSub[indx] is the maximum sum from 0 to indx, and the value of indx should always be considered.
+The idea here is that maxSub[indx] is the maximum sum from 0 to indx, and the value of indx should always be included. global max is updated with local value.

 ```Python
 class Solution(object):